Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/mParticle-migration-guide.md

 ## Validate events

 Data validation is a critical step in the instrumentation process.
-Amplitude lets validate your event data via Amplitude's [User Lookup](/data/debugger/#user-lookup) or using the [Instrumentation Explorer](/data/debugger/#instrumentation-explorer) Chrome extension.
+Amplitude lets validate your event data via Amplitude's debugging [tools](/data/debugger/).

 ## Add a destination